Call for Comments; Accreditation Standards Review Process Continues

 While drafting the proposed new standards, the Steering Committee conducted a series of listening sessions with national higher education experts, proponents and critics of regional accreditation, recognized innovators in higher education, and others who are interested in the Commission's work.
 In addition, since last March the Commission has conducted five Town Halls, enabling member institutions to provide their input to the Steering Committee.

 The initial draft of the proposed new standards was reviewed by the Commission at its November 21, 2013 meeting, and was then presented for comment to member institutions at the Commission's 2013 Annual Conference, December 8-10.
-During February and March 2014 the Commission will conduct additional Town Halls throughout the Middle States region to discuss the proposed standards with member institutions and to obtain more feedback.
-The current schedule for the Town Halls is as follows:
+During February and March the Commission conducted Town Hall meetings in San Juan, PR, Baltimore, MD, and Pittsburgh, PA, to further discuss the proposed revisions to the standards.
+Additional Town Halls are scheduled for Philadelphia, PA, and Albany, NY.

 The Commission also welcomes your comments now.
-Below are links to the Guiding Principles the Commission developed to assist the Steering Committee in its work, the proposed new standards, and a document that will enable you to provide your comments to the Commission.
-We ask that you submit your comments no later than January 31, 2014.
+Below are links to the Guiding Principles the Commission developed to assist the Steering Committee in its work and the first draft of the proposed new standards.
+You may submit written comments to email@example.com.
 Should you have any questions about the comment process or the proposed new standards, please write to firstname.lastname@example.org.
 Please do not call the Commission office with your comments or questions.

 Click on any title below to download the associated document: